 All Sky TV plans come with a Sky Q 1TB box where you can choose a range of add-ons like Sky Box Sets, Sky Kids and Sky HD.

 Before switching your provider

-However, there is a way in which you could actually work the situation to your advantage if you approach it in a certain manner.
-A number of providers may attempt to pull out all the stops in order to retain your business.
-If you inform them that you are planning to leave, it could ultimately lead to a new offer at a reduced price.
+Some providers may try to pull out all the stops to keep you.
+If you tell them you’re planning to leave, it could lead to a new offer at a cheaper price.

 - What is the minimum contract period?

 - What broadband speed do you need?